dborth/snes9xgx/README.txt

 These controllers can be controlled by either the Gamecube controller analog sticks,the Classic controller analog sticks, or by aiming at the screen with the wiimote.

+Aim Offscreen - Wiimote Minus, GameCube Z button
+Fire - B button
+Cursor - A button
+Turbo Toggle - Wiimote D-Pad Down, GameCube Y button

-(these configurations cannot be changed, yet)
+These configurations cannot be changed.

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                             ZIP SUPPORT                       ·oø×O0|